needle-mirror/com.unity.polyspatial.visionos/Documentation~/DevelopmentAndIteration.md

 ## Debugging Support
 The standard debugging workflow works normally when using PolySpatial.
 You enable Script Debugging in the build settings and optionally Wait for Managed Debugger.
 Then attach a managed debugger/IDE to your running application and debug your script code.

+## Project Validation

+PolySpatial provides a way to validate your visionOS project before building and deploying to a device.
+Unsupported scene objects will be indicated by a warning icon in the Hierarchy view, while the Inspector view provides helpful UIs to navigate between these objects and address the issues.
+For detailed information about the validation system, please refer to the [Project Validation](PolySpatialXRProjectValidation.md) page.

 ## Building Blocks in PolySpatial XR

 ![Building Blocks Menu](images/BuildingBlocks/buildingblocksmenu.png)